center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-2.rst

 Layer 2: Threat Actor (TA) TTPs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Goal:** Compile a list of TTPs that have been used by a threat group/s targeting your industry
+**Goal:** Compile a list of TTPs that have been used by a threat actor/s targeting your industry

 If time permits, we also recommend generating threat profiles to characterize the adversaries, or groups, that are likely to target your industry and therefore your system.
 This information will also help in prioritizing threats in your attack tree later.

 To get started with threat actors that are relevant to your organization, consider any threat actors that have been known to be a concern in the past, or have been mentioned recently as a concern to your organization.
 It is always a good idea to consider threat actors that have previously been a threat to your organization since they are known to you.
 Ask your stakeholders if there are any TAs they are concerned with too.

 The ATT&CK Groups knowledge base can be a good starting point for any team.
 The `Groups <https://attack.mitre.org/groups/>`_ page gives an overview of all the TAs reported publicly.
-Although many CTI vendors have their own naming structure, MITRE Groups is an attempt at combining these TAs under a single naming convention.
+Although many CTI vendors have their own naming structure, ATT&CK Groups is an attempt at combining these TAs under a single naming convention.
 On this page, you can “CTL + F” to look for groups relevant to you.
 Some focus areas to search for might be location (i.e., United States, Iran, China) or industry (i.e., financial, government, retail); both searches help to narrow down threat actors important to your organization.
 Also keep an eye out for when these groups were active.
 Groups that have not been active recently might not be useful to your organization, but this is an internal decision that needs to be made based on your organization’s needs.
 Be sure to keep these dates in mind as they will affect the scoring in the next section.

 A Navigator layer exists on each Group’s page.
 Use this layer to generate a list of TTPs for each TA you identified.
 Below is an ATT&CK Navigator example for FIN7 that highlights the TA’s TTPs in blue.
 This threat actor was chosen by searching “medical” on the ATT&CK Groups page, which identified this group as previously targeting our industry’s “medical equipment.”